ZanzyTHEbar/Desktop-Organizer/README.md

 This is a simple tool that helps you to clean your desktop (or any directory) by moving specific groups of file types to a designated folder.

-Currently, this tool does not support moving files between mount points/file systems.
-This is because the tool uses the `rename` function from the `std::fs` module, which does not support moving files between mount points/file systems.

-This tool also does not support a target folder that is not a subdirectory of the source folder.

 You pass in a directory, and the tool will organize that directory by moving files of specific types to a designated folder within that directory.

 You can configure the file types and the folders in the config file.